fazpass/seamless-documentation/README.md

 This is the geolocation of the user's device.
 ### 20. Client IP
 This is the client IP of the user's device.
+### 21. Challenge
+This is unique ID that will be used to enroll, validate & remove. this only active for 90 sec after check request
+### 22. Notifiable Device
+List of connected device that was used by this account
+### 23. Biometric
+Biometric level that was used by user inside the device